Sophie Francis: 2017

-On 30 January Sophie Francis signed a deal with renowned dance label Spinnin' Records, which she said was "a dream coming true".
-She released her first single with them on 17 February: "Without You" which she created together with The Companions.
-The track was very well received and played by artists such as Tiësto, Nicky Romero, Dimitri Vegas & Like Mike and is being played on radio stations worldwide.
+On January 30, 2017, it was announced that Francis signed a deal with Spinnin' Records, a then-independent Dutch record label, which she said was "a dream coming true".
+Her first single on the label, "Without You", was released on February 17.
+She produced the song together with Dutch songwriting duo the Companions, with one of its members, Sasha Rangas providing vocals for the song.
+The track was very well received and played by artists such as Tiësto, Nicky Romero and Dimitri Vegas & Like Mike and is being played on radio stations worldwide.

-She has been named on Spotify's "Top 25 Most Influential Artists Under 25" alongside artists such as Martin Garrix and Oliver Heldens, among others.
-On 2 March 2017 she was a guest and performed at De Avondploeg on Radio 538.
-She later performed during the "Miami Winter Music Conference" at the Spinnin' Hotel in South Beach and on 25 March she performed for the first time at Ultra Music Festival in Miami, Florida on the "Worldwide" stage.
+She was named on Spotify's "Top 25 Most Influential Artists Under 25" alongside fellow Dutch DJs Martin Garrix, Oliver Heldens, among others.
+On March 2, 2017, she was a guest and performed at De Avondploeg on Radio 538.
+Later that month, she performed at the Spinnin' Hotel in Miami during the Winter Music Conference, and on March 25 she performed for the first time at Ultra Music Festival on the "Worldwide" stage.

-On 27 April 2017 she performed at AFAS Stadion in Alkmaar during SLAM!
+On April 27, 2017, she performed at AFAS Stadion in Alkmaar during SLAM!
 Koningsdag 2017.
 Less than a month later, she released her second single on Spinnin' Records, "Lovedrunk".
-A poppy track with some urban influences, first announced as an ID track and supported by The Chainsmokers, Dimiti Vegas & Like Mike, R3hab and VINAI among others.
+First announced as an ID track, it was well received by the Chainsmokers, Dimitri Vegas & Like Mike, R3hab and Vinai, among others.
 The single peaked at number 17 on the DMC Buzz Chart two weeks before release.
 An official music video for the song was released.
 A remix pack for the song was released less than three months later, featuring remixes from Olly James, Carta and TV Noise.
 She had also hosted an episode on the label's radio show Spinnin' Sessions.